 It is possible that if you have a comprehensive policy you may have third party only cover when driving a car that you do not own.
 However not all policies will provide this cover, so it is best to check with your insurance provider.

 What do I do if I change my car within the year?

-It’s really important to let your insurance provider know of any changes in your personal circumstance, from living situation, address, to change of job.
-All of these things can have an effect on your policy and must be up to date in order for you to claim if something happens.
+It’s important to let your insurance provider know of any changes in your personal circumstance, from living situation, address, to change of job.
+All these things can effect your policy and must be up to date for you to claim if something happens.